-Click here for two really useful links AHDB Ram training video also Using EBV's as a Tool to Breeding Better Sheep.
+Click here for two really useful links AHDB Buying a recorded ram for maternal traits also Using EBV's as a Tool to Breeding Better Sheep.

 Modern performance recording is based on the statistical called best linear unbiased prediction (BLUP).
 It was developed by Professor CR Henderson of the Iowa and Cornell universities in the late 1940s, but has only become a widely used tool with the advent of modern powerful computers.The "clever" capabilities of this technique is that it can rank animals in a breeding population for different traits over different locations, different years and can take account of environmental differences over time as well as relationships between individuals regardless of current location.
 The more data that is included in the evaluation, including back relationships, the more accurate evaluations become.

 If you were a dairy farmer would you buy semen, a dairy bull or a replacement female without performance figures?
 The answer to that I'm sure would be an unqualified NO.

 The question then is why do so many sheep farmers buy unrecorded breeding stock?
 The answer to this is that performance is not measured on most sheep farms, while all dairy farms record some performance data, especially their output data.
-They can see the effects of improved genetics on output and therefore are a lot more aware of the benefits it brings.
+They can see the effects of improved genetics on output and costs and therefore are a lot more aware of the benefits it brings.
 Sheep farmers cannot easily observe their performance data unless they go to considerably more inconvenience and cost.
 But this does not mean they should disregard performance recording data in their buying decisions instead they should embrace it.
 Just look at the dairy farmers who tried the "stand still" strategy, they have all gone!